WMGW: Switch to talk and sports

 By the 1990s, most listeners were tuning to FM stations for music.
 WMGW gradually eliminated its music programming.
 In 199, WMGW switched to a format of all news, talk, and sports.
 It formed the Allegheny News Talk Sports Network, along with two other AM stations owned by Forever Broadcasting.
-The network consisted of a "trimulcast" outside of morning drive, with all stations sharing the same lineup of nationally syndicated talk shows after 9 a.m., including Glenn Beck, Clay Travis and Buck Sexton, Sean Hannity, Mark Levin, Dave Ramsey, Jim Bohannon, Coast to Coast AM with George Noory and America in the Morning.
+The network consisted of a "trimulcast" outside of morning drive, with all stations sharing the same lineup of nationally syndicated talk shows after 9 am, including Glenn Beck, Clay Travis and Buck Sexton, Sean Hannity, Mark Levin, Dave Ramsey, Jim Bohannon, Coast to Coast AM with George Noory and America in the Morning.
 Sports broadcasts included Pittsburgh Pirates baseball, and the NFL on Westwood One.
 (Prior to December 2009, WOYL in Oil City had also been a part of this network, in effect making it a quadcast.
 WOYL permanently ceased operations in July 2010.)

 In morning drive, the trimulcast is broken down into a simulcast, with WMGW and WTIV airing a morning show independent of WFRA, which aired its own separate live morning show program with programming matter exclusive to its immediate local market.
 The full-time operations of the network and its respective stations originated out of the Downtown Mall location, but WFRA maintained a separate office and studio in WFRA's city of license in Franklin, Pennsylvania.
 Keith Allen Austin (real name: Keith Amolsch) hosted the morning show for WMGW and WTIV until his death on June 8, 2014, following a brief illness.
 He was 59.

-Effective January 1, 2023, Forever Broadcasting sold WMGW as part of a package of 34 stations and 12 translators to Seven Mountains Media for $17.375.
+Effective January 1, 2023, Forever Media sold WMGW as part of a package of 34 stations and 12 translators to Seven Mountains Media for $17.375 million.

-Pop 98.1/100.7
+Pop 98.1–100.7

 On October 19, 2023, WMGW changed their format from news/talk/sports to Top 40/CHR, branded as "Pop!
-98.1/100.7".
+98.1–100.7".